thanhnhanlam/cse15l-lab-reports/lab-report/lab-report-3-week-6.md

 * ### Setup Github Access from ieng6

+The public key is stored at `~/.ssh/id_ed25519_github.pub` of my user account.

 ![Public Key on User Account][Public Key User Account]

+I added the public key to my Github account in `Settings` -> `SHH and GPG keys` -> `SSH keys`.

 ![Public Key on Github][Public Key Github]

+The private key is stored in the same directory as the public, at `~/.ssh/id_ed25519_github`.

 ![Private Key][Private Key]

+I am now able to commit and push a change to Github while logged into my ieng6 account.

 ![Git Commands][Git Commands]